 Each strategy has a unique method for selecting its underlying investments.
 And each can complement the other when combined in a well-diversified, balanced portfolio.

 Tries to match the performance of a specific market benchmark (or "index") as closely as possible.

-Tries to outperform its benchmark and peer-group average.
+Tries to outperform its benchmark.